GreenFlag31/dropdown-library/README.md

 npm i ngx-dropdown-ease
 ```

-Add then the `DropdownModule` containing all the directives to your main module or your standalone component.
+Add the `DropdownModule` containing all the directives to your module or your standalone component.

 # Options